mdomarus/nowtv/README.md

 1. How could you improve the accessibility of your website?

+  * app is already well structured
+  * elements are built of semantic elements
+  * text size and color/contrasts are correct
+  * images have alt texts
+  * app can be easily navigated with the keyboard

 2. Enhance the solution by rendering the user's name under the message.
 Once clicked it will take you through to a grid page showing all the user's messages:

     * Display the title of the message